Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 ### Render Props

-Render Props is a little less magical than context, though it requires more wiring up code to be written on each usage.
+Render props are a little less magical than context, though it requires more wiring up code to be written on each usage.

 Can share data for parent to child communication.